wilfredinni/python-cheatsheet/blog_files/pysheet.md

 ### The isX String Methods

 - **isalpha()** returns True if the string consists only of letters and is not blank.
-- **isalnum()** returns True if the string consists only of lettersand numbers and is not blank.
+- **isalnum()** returns True if the string consists only of letters and numbers and is not blank.
-- **isdecimal()** returns True if the string consists only ofnumeric characters and is not blank.
+- **isdecimal()** returns True if the string consists only of numeric characters and is not blank.
 - **isspace()** returns True if the string consists only of spaces,tabs, and new-lines and is not blank.
-- **istitle()** returns True if the string consists only of wordsthat begin with an uppercase letter followed by onlylowercase letters.
+- **istitle()** returns True if the string consists only of words that begin with an uppercase letter followed by only lowercase letters.

 ### The startswith() and endswith() String Methods